-Surgeon General demands warning label on social media apps - KESQ
+Surgeon general demands warning label on social media apps - KESQ

 In May 2023, Murthy issued an advisory that said there’s not enough evidence to determine whether social media is safe enough for children and adolescents’ mental health, saying social media use presents “a profound risk of harm” for kids.

-Such advisories are designed to call attention to urgent public health, but don’t require action.
+He suggested parents restrict their kids’ social media use, saying 13 is too young to join social apps.
+But such advisories are designed to call attention to urgent public health – they don’t require action.

-“We’re in the middle of a youth mental health crisis, and I’m concerned that social media is contributing to the harm that kids are experiencing,” Surgeon General Dr. Vivek Murthy told CNN in May 2023.

 More action needed